afeld/sshkit-interactive/README.md

 # SSHKit::Interactive

-An SSHKit backend that allows you to execute interactive commands on your servers.
+An [SSHKit](https://github.com/capistrano/sshkit) [backend](https://github.com/capistrano/sshkit/tree/master/test/unit/backends) that allows you to execute interactive commands on your servers.
+Remote commands that you might want to use this for:

+* A Rails console
+* A text editor
+* `less`
+* *etc.*

 ## Installation